-The ever-evolving fintech landscape means that partners you have now may not be the partners you have in the future.
+The ever-evolving fintech landscape means that the partners you have now may not be the partners you have in the future.
 New technologies may emerge that are needed at different stages of your product lifecycle.
 Thus, your software solution needs to be vendor-agnostic so that you can switch between different APIs as and when needed.

-It is also essential for companies to build or acquire their own back-end technology and not to rely on a BaaS solution in full.
+It is also essential for companies to build or acquire their own back-end technology and not rely on a BaaS solution in full.
 With a modular, microservices-based core technology platform, you achieve the flexibility you will need to respond to shifts in customer preferences and needs over time.

 3. Team & Technology